LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item24_Distinguish_universal_references.md

 ```

-The initializer determines the whether the universal reference is an rvalue or an lvalue.
+The initializer determines whether the universal reference is an rvalue or an lvalue.

 ```c++
 template<typename T>